 The Associate Degree in Communications enhances your writing, speaking, communication and interpersonal skills to help you excel in careers in communications, business, marketing, journalism, media and public relations.
 You’ll take communication courses that cover practical writing, spoken communications, presentation skills, language studies, global media, workplace writing and more.

 According to the BC Labour Outlook, careers in public relations, advertising and marketing are on the rise, with over 4,000 new jobs predicted from now until 2029.
 Similarly, careers in the writing field are listed as a high opportunity occupation with over 1,500 new writing jobs predicted from now until 2029.

-What is an Associate of Arts Degree in Communications?
+What is an Associate degree?

-Associate degrees are two-year programs that concentrate on one area of study, such as an Associate of Arts Degree in Communications.
-They’re great if you’re planning on going to university because – if you plan your courses carefully with your university program in mind – you are guaranteed 60 credits that transfer.
-In most cases, an Associate Degree will allow you to enter the third year of a four-year bachelor's degree program.
-To make sure your courses transfer, use the BC Transfer Guide as it has all the up-to-date information you’ll need to plan your education.
+Associate degrees take two years to complete and concentrate on one area of study.
+If you plan your courses carefully with a university program in mind, you’ll be able to transfer all 60 credits to university.
+In most cases, an associate degree will allow you to enter the third year of a four-year bachelor's degree program.
+To ensure your courses transfer, see the BC Transfer Guide.

 (Specializations will be noted on the transcript and will not be noted on the credential)